ARC-OPT/orogen-wbc/README.md

     package_sets:
     - github: ARC-OPT/package_set
     ```
-  followed by `aup control/orogen/wbc` and then `amake control/orogen/wbc`
+  followed by `aup control/orogen/wbc` and then `amake control/orogen/wbc`.
+  To install the control library, you can do `aup control/orogen/ctrl_lib` and then `amake control/orogen/ctrl_lib`.

 ## Testing